atolab/zenoh-web/content/blog/2024-10-21-zenoh-firesong.md

 - Improved batching and jitter performance for high frequency publications.
 - Improved protocol for write-side filtering.

 Let us take a closer look at what Zenoh 1.0.0 brings to the table.

 ---

-## API improvement
+## Improved API approach

 Zenoh's API has been improved in terms of ergonomics, clarity, and composability for future extensibility!
 The following sections highlight the main changes of the API in the various language bindings.